What is a function in Python?

 Here, we can see that the value of x is 20 initially.
 Even though the function

-my_func() changed the value of x to 10, it did not effect the value outside the function.
+my_func() changed the value of x to 10, it did not affect the value outside the function.

 This is because the variable x inside the function is different (local to the function) from the one outside.
-Although they have same names, they are two different variables with different scope.
+Although they have the same names, they are two different variables with different scopes.